JoseRoca/WinFBX2/docs/String Management/DWSTRIG Class.md

 The `DWSTRING` class implements a dynamic unicode null terminated string.
 Free Basic has a dynamic string data type (STRING) and a fixed length unicode data type (WSTRING), but it lacks a dynamic unicode string. `DWSTRING` behaves as if it was a native data type, working transparently with all of the intrinsic Free Basic string functions and operators.

-For all thw string procedures and operators, see the FreeBasic documentation.
+For all the string procedures and operators, see the FreeBasic documentation.
+One important diference is that VARPTR and the @ operator don't return the address of the buffer, but the address of the class.
+To get the address of the buffer use STRPTR or the * operator.

 **Include file**: DWSTRING.INC.